Customer retention is critical for your business to thrive.

 - If you don’t have any regular guests, this article might explain why.

 Let's jump into some critical customer retention tactics that'll help you get recurring business.

 1. "Franchise" Your Customer Experience

-Michael Gerber’s E-Myth Revisited covers why most businesses fail, and how a small business owner can be truly successful.
-One of the points outlined is to operate your business like you’re going to franchise it.
+Michael Gerber’s E-Myth Revisited covers why most businesses fail and how a small business owner can build a successful business.
+One of the points he emphasizes is to operate your business like you’re going to franchise it.

 Here are some examples of how this can impact your customer experience: